 Taxpayers can represent themselves in matters before the IRS Appeals Division or the U.S. Tax Court, although this is not usually advised since the matters that reach these levels for consideration are often procedurally complex and require a detailed knowledge of the Internal Revenue Code to get the best result.
 Additionally, while CPAs and Enrolled Agents can represent taxpayers on other matters, only licensed attorneys and other people that have passed an examination and are admitted to practice before the U.S. Tax Court can file a petition to represent taxpayers before that Court.

-The tax attorneys at the Law Office of Stanton D. Goldberg are experienced and knowledgeable in the law and procedural methods necessary to help their clients obtain the best result for their case.
+Tax Attorney Goldberg is experienced and knowledgeable in the law and procedural methods necessary to help his clients obtain the best result for their case.

 The Law Office of Stanton D. Goldberg represents clients in Dallas, Collin, Rockwall, Tarrant, and Denton counties who are facing IRS business or income tax audits.
 Founder and principal, Stanton D. Goldberg is both a tax lawyer and a certified public accountant who deals with every tax matter as directly and proactively as possible.

-To discuss your IRS situation with an accomplished tax attorney, please call 972-960-2200 or contact us at our Dallas, Texas, law offices today.
-You can also contact us online.
+To discuss your IRS situation with an accomplished tax attorney, please call 972-960-2200 or contact Attorney Goldberg at his Dallas, Texas, law offices today.